laravel/nova-docs/4.0/installation.md

 ### Enabling Breadcrumbs

-If you wish to display Nova's Breadcrumb Menu, you can enable this behavior by calling the `withBreadcrumbs` method from your `App\Providers\NovaServiceProvider` service provider:
+If you wish to display Nova's Breadcrumb menu, you can enable this behavior by calling the `withBreadcrumbs` method from your `App\Providers\NovaServiceProvider` service provider:

 ```php
 use Laravel\Nova\Nova;